aristanetworks/anta/docs/faq.md

     - On non-Posix platforms, ANTA is not able to check and/or adjust the system limit of file descriptors.

-    ANTA test suite is being run in the CI on a Windows runner.
+    The ANTA test suite is being run in the CI on a Windows runner.

 ## `__NSCFConstantString initialize` error on OSX { .anta-toc-heading }